MRGilak/Model-Predictive-Control/README.md

 - linearization method: set to 'perturbation' or 'jacobian'.
 Jacobian uses the provided Jacobian of the system (which should be provided in `linearize_dynamics`).
 The perturbation method uses the predictive model and applies two inputs.
 One where the input is kept unchanged as it is at this sample time, and one with a small change in the control input value.
 By dividing the change of the output in the two cases by the change of the input, a linearized model is achieved.
 - `linearize_dynamics` provides the jacobian for the 'jacobian' lineariztion method.
 You should set this function according to your system's dynamics.
 - `get_step_response_nonlinear` provides the outputs for a given constant input.
 It is used in 'perturbation' linearization technique.
 - `update_nonlinear_state` moves the nonlinear system's dynamics forward one step.
+You can insert your system dynamics here.
 A considerably smaller step size (compared to control sample time) should be considered when simulating the nonlinear system itself.
 The `substeps` parameter can be tuned for that (keep it at least at 10 for a realistic simulation).
 - `update_nonlinear_state_actual` is used when model mismatch is considered.
 You can skip setting up this function if your model is exact.
 If not, use the model at hand in `update_nonlinear_state` and in `update_nonlinear_state_actual` write the actual system model (unknown).
 - `plot_simulation_results` and `plot_comparison_results` are used for plotting and saving the outputs.
 The outputs are saved in a folder called `simulation_results` in `downloads`.
 If no such folder exists, one will be created.